 Because the negative particles carry a name that sounds like

-"electricity," people unfortunately start thinking that the electrons ARE
+"electricity," some beginners unfortunately start thinking that the

-state this outright, saying that electricity is composed of electrons.
+reference books even outright state this, saying that electricity is

 Now everyone will rightly tell me that the protons within wires cannot